epccs/RPUlux/readme.md

 ![MultiDrop](./Hardware/Documents/MultiDrop.png "RPUlux MultiDrop")

 The above setup has six channels for LED lights.
-Each channel can be dimmed at up to 500Hz with a PWM controlled pin from the ATmega328p.
+Each channel can be dimmed with a PWM controlled pin from the ATmega328p.
 To my eyes, the PWM values have eight intensity steps (1, 3, 7, 15, 31, 63, 127, 255).
 I do not see much difference between 126 and 127 or 250 and 255.

 ## AVR toolchain